vavr-io/vavr/README.md

 ## Why Javaslang? [![Build Status](https://travis-ci.org/rocketscience-projects/javaslang.png)](https://travis-ci.org/rocketscience-projects/javaslang)

 **Javaslang** is a non-profit functional library for Java&trade; 8 and above.
 With the release of Java 8 we face a new programming paradigm - Java goes functional.
 Objects are not obsolete - the opposite is true.
 We've learned from other JVM languages like Scala, that it is a good practice to take the best from both worlds, objects and functions.
-Javaslang offers API and best practices to take advantage of Lambdas & co in the daily programming.

 Most libraries, also the popular ones, like spring, apache-commons and google-guava, can be considered as outdated from the perspective of Java 8.
 Even if new functionality targeting Java 8 is added to these libraries, they still will carry all the burden of the past.
 Javaslang is a fresh and lightweight start into the second age of Java.
 It is no re-implementation of existing APIs in a new fashion.
 Javaslang is simple and focused.